MicrosoftDocs/ATADocs/ATPDocs/understanding-security-alerts.md

 Investigations can be as detailed as needed.
 Here are some ideas of ways to investigate using the data provided by [!INCLUDE [Product short](includes/product-short.md)].

-- Check if all related users belong to the same group or department,
+- Check if all related users belong to the same group or department.
 - Do related users share resources, applications, or computers?
 - Is an account active even though its PasswordExpiryTime already passed?